 In order to address geopolitical issues and understand the meaning of the curriculum, this research asked participants questions that have no unequivocal answers.
-For example: Is there any consensus on the delineation of the state? and what do we teach the younger generation?
-Paradoxically, something so important receives little attention in the geography class (Bar-Gal 1996; Miles 2011).
-Further complicating the teaching of borders in Israel, political perceptions that appear directly or indirectly in textbooks, as Peled-Elhanan (2013) argues, are laced with a pro-Israel ideology.

-For example, the Green Line was the border between Israel and the Kingdom of Jordan from 1949 until 1967.
-Since then, according to international law it has been the line between the sovereign state of Israel and the Palestinian territory known as the West Bank.
-For many Israelis, the West Bank is Judea and Samaria, with a history that goes back millennia to biblical times.
-In 2006, the Minister of Education, Yuli Tamir, removed the injunction on drawing the "Green line" on the maps of Israel (which are produced at the Israel Mapping Centre).
+For example: Is there any consensus on the delineation of Further complicating the teaching of borders in Israel, textbooks, as Peled-Elhanan (2013) argues, are laced with a pro-Israel ideology. and the Kingdom of Jordan from 1949 until 1967.
+Since then, according to international law it has been the line between the sovereign state of Israel and the Palestinian Education, Yuli Tamir, removed the injunction on drawing the "Green line" on the maps of Israel (which are produced at the Israel Mapping Centre).
 Still, in most classrooms there are maps that do not contain the "Green Line".
-Even in most of the atlases that are used in schools, there is no mention of this border.
-In the latest edition of Professor Moshe Braver's University Atlas (2014), the marking of the Separation Fence appears clearly.
+Even The three-page textbook section includes six maps.
+Two in most of the atlases that are used in schools, there is no of the maps are large in relation to the other four, the mention of this border.
+In the latest edition of Professor first of which is the Land of Israel, with its eastern border Moshe Braver's University Atlas (2014), the marking of the running along the Jordan River, the West Bank with areas marked "Palestinian Authority A".
+The second large map Separation Fence appears clearly.